Business Insider: How We Are Rosie bootstrapped a $5 million platform matching freelancers with brands and agencies

 “If you take care of the people who care for your customers, everything else solves itself,” Olson said, “even if it costs you more money in the short term.”

 Olson partnered with another staffing agency to extend its benefits to Rosie freelancers.
 As of September, any Rosie freelancer who takes on a 60-day project is eligible for a benefits package that includes health insurance and retirement accounts.

 A purpose-driven business

-Olson says she is tired of waiting for large companies to make meaningful improvements with inclusion, so she’s charging ahead to demonstrate the business sense of diversity.
+Olson said she was tired of waiting for large companies to make meaningful improvements with inclusion, so she’s charging ahead to demonstrate the business sense of diversity.
 She is confident that We Are Rosie’s economic results will bear out her argument.

-“We are a rising talent that can go toe-to-toe with Accenture, McKinsey, and some of the biggest marketing companies in the world because we have access to this really rich tapestry of talent,” she said.
+“We Are Rosie talent can go toe-to-toe with Accenture, McKinsey, and some of the biggest marketing companies in the world because we have access to this really rich tapestry of talent,” she said.

-A majority cited issues like work-life balance, flexible scheduling, and inclusivity as reasons they would leave, and more than 4 in 5 would be willing to freelance.
+A majority cited issues like work-life balance, flexible scheduling, and inclusivity as reasons they would leave, and more than four in five would be willing to freelance.